teambit/docs/docs/essentials/bit-components.md

 - **Aspects** - The different [Aspects](/aspects/aspects-overview) (including [Component Development Environment](/building-with-bit/environments)) configured for controlling operations like compilation, testing, documentation etc.
 - **Dependency graph** - All dependencies, including packages and other components ([Read more on dependency resolution](/aspects/dependency-resolver)).

-The combination of all the above makes each Bit component to be a "self-containing" module, as this is the information needed to reproduce the component in any workspace.
+The combination of all the above makes each Bit Component a "self-containing" module, as this is the information needed to reproduce the component in any workspace.

 ### Component history